 Which Electric Guitar Should You Choose?

 I’ve given you some good starting points for selecting your new guitar.
 Remember, this is all based on my opinion.
 I encourage you to do your own research, and you’ll likely discover some gems on your own.

 Search around online so you can get a clear idea of exactly what you’re looking for in a guitar.
-Once you know what you want you can make the decision whether to buy local or online.
+Once you know what you want you can make the decision whether to buy locally or online.

-Personally, I think it's tough to beat the Epiphone Les Paul Standard and Squier Classic Vibe Strat in this price range.
+Personally, I think it's tough to beat the Squier Classic Vibe Strat in this price range.
 They're classic guitars that have proven themselves in just about every genre imaginable.
-If you are an intermediate player, or an advanced musician on a budget, either is a great choice.
+If you are an intermediate player or an advanced musician on a budget, either is a great choice.

 If you're looking for something more modern, consider the Schecter C Series.
 Schecter makes some of the best guitars for the money, and you'll be pleasantly surprised.